Kenya

 Sultan of Zanzibar

-grants coastal areas to the
+leases coastal areas to the

-British East Africa Association.
+British East Africa Association

 1888